 |Can be used right away for any dental services||Typically required to wait 6-12 months for any minor or major dental work|

-Discount plans do not collect premiums.
+Dental plans do not collect premiums.
 Instead, members are charged a steady monthly or yearly rate regardless of pre-existing conditions.
-Discount plans can charge such low monthly rates because they are not responsible for reimbursing the patient or the dentist.
+Savings plans can charge such low monthly rates because they are not responsible for reimbursing the patient or the dentist.
 They simply provide members with access to significant discounts at the dentist office, lowering the patient’s out-of-pocket costs from the start.

-Most dental insurance plans require that you wait six months to a year before receiving benefits, though sometimes this is reduced for preventive or diagnostic work.
+Most dental insurance plans require you to wait six months to a year before receiving benefits, though sometimes this is reduced for preventive or diagnostic work.
 If there was no waiting period, policyholders could sign up for insurance, receive treatment immediately, get financially reimbursed and then cancel shortly thereafter at little expense to themselves.
-For this reason, dental insurance plans simply don’t allow it.
 They typically require you to wait until you have paid enough money in premiums to cover any damage that might occur, and this comes in the form of a waiting period.

-Most plans allow members to begin using discounts within a few days, because you pay the dentist directly, and not the plan provider.
-Patients can take advantage of the discount on their own without pulling money from the discount plan company.
+Most dental savings plans allow members to begin using dental discounts within a few days, because you pay the dentist directly, and not the plan provider.
+Patients can take advantage of the discount on their own without pulling money from the dental plan company.

-Most individual dental insurance requires some kind of co-pay for treatment at the dentist office, which means that you are financially responsible for paying at least a portion of the cost of treatment directly to the dentist at the time of service.
-Insurance does not reimburse the co-pay – it is fully out-of-pocket.
+Most individual dental insurance requires you to pay at least a portion of your treatment cost directly to the dentist at the time of service.
+Insurance does not reimburse this co-pay – it is fully out-of-pocket.
 Reimbursement for further costs usually happens one of two ways:

 The term “full-coverage” dental insurance isn’t fully accurate, because it still doesn’t necessarily mean that you will be reimbursed for every procedure.

-Members of discount plans have found that they can receive discounts on a wide range of treatment, including most cosmetic procedures.
+Members of dental savings plans have found that they can receive discounts on a wide range of treatment, including most cosmetic procedures.
 Some plans discount nearly everything except lab fees.
 The simple process has few restrictions.

 The discount can be applied at any time regardless of the patient’s oral health status.